iamgadmarconi/Assistant-Python/agent/instructions.md

     :Params:

-        recipient: str
+        recipients: list[str]

-            When calling this function, you should pass a string containing the recipient of the email.
+            When calling this function, you should pass a list of strings containing the recipients of the email.

                 Example:

                     User: 'Send an email to John.Doe@outlook.com'

-                    -> writeEmail('John.Doe@outlook.com', 'Subject', 'Body')
+                    -> writeEmail(['John.Doe@outlook.com'], 'Subject', 'Body')

         subject: str